hmrc/self-assessment-bsas-api/resources/public/api/conf/1.0/docs/overview.md

-The self-assessment BSAS (Business Source Adjustable Summary) API allows a developer to retrieve an adjustable summary calculation for a specified self-employment or UK property business, for a given accounting period.
+The Self Assessment BSAS (Business Source Adjustable Summary) API allows a developer to retrieve an adjustable summary calculation for a specified self-employment or UK property business, for a given accounting period.
 Here a developer can:

 * generate a list of business source adjustable summaries
 * generate an end of accounting period BSAS